Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 What is a Zygomatic Implant?

-Why Zygomatic Implants Exist
+Why Picasso for Zygomatic Implants

 Who Needs Zygomatic Implants?

 Zygomatic implants are not for general full-arch reconstruction.
 They exist specifically for patients whose upper jaw cannot reliably hold conventional implants.
+If a simpler protocol works for your case, we will recommend it.

 Zygomatic Configurations